 2017 – Program Assistant for the Early Learning Hub

-After a toddler in-need was abruptly pulled from Jennifer’s classroom due to inadequate funding, she began assisting the Early Learning Hub in coordinating agencies that offer community resources and supports to children and families at-risk.
-In collaboration with the Health Care Integration and Data & Evaluation work groups, she developed a medical referral guide that connects children with developmental delays to medical providers and designed a regional data book to assist the governing board in strategic decision making.
-She also works with Boost Oregon to educate parents and the general public about childhood vaccinations, as well as train partner agencies on database management for the Pollywog Project.
-In the future, Jennifer plans to train social/emotional curriculum to teachers and child care providers, as well as facilitate Parent Cafés within the community.
+After a toddler in-need was abruptly pulled from Jennifer’s classroom due to inadequate funding, she began assisting the Early Learning Hub in developing a coordinated, effective system of early learning services for children and families at-risk.
+She is a member of the Health Care Integration and Data & Evaluation work groups, and co-created a medical referral guide that connects children with developmental delays to community resources, as well as a regional data book to assist the governing board in strategic decision making.
+She also works alongside Boost Oregon and community health agencies to educate parents about childhood vaccinations.
+In collaboration with the Parent Engagement work group, Jennifer plans to facilitate Parent Cafés across the tri-county region.
+In the future, she is interested in training social/emotional curriculum to teachers and child care providers.

-Jennifer earned a Bachelor of Arts in English, completing coursework in grammar, creative writing, literary analysis, and conversational American Sign Language.
-She completed a 6-month editorial and marketing internship with Ashland Creek Press.
-Her duties included identifying print, online, and radio promotional opportunities; designing materials to be published; creating press releases; evaluating manuscripts for accurate content and grammatical correctness; and collaborating with authors and editors to ensure quality and timeliness of publications.
-In order to connect readers to thought-provoking works, she spent 6 months volunteering with CALYX, Inc.
+Jennifer earned a Bachelor of Arts in English, completing coursework in grammar, creative writing, and literary analysis.
+She completed a 6-month editorial and marketing internship with Ashland Creek Press where she identified print, online, and radio promotional opportunities; designed materials to be published; created press releases; evaluated manuscripts for accurate content and grammatical correctness; and collaborated with authors and editors to ensure quality and timeliness of publications.
+In order to connect readers to thought-provoking works, she spent 6 months volunteering with CALYX, Inc, an independent publisher of art and literature by women.